Learn why democratic leadership is the most desirable leadership style

 The disadvantages of democratic leadership

 Of course, with advantages come disadvantages.
-A few drawbacks of democratic leadership include:
+Below are a few drawbacks of democratic leadership:

 Democratic leadership requires strong communication skills on two fronts.
-Firstly, the leader must be aware of how to set expectations and boundaries, how to communicate value, and how to inspire.
-Secondly, the leader must know how to navigate challenging communication situations, such as when a team member goes off-topic or team members don't contribute.
+Firstly, the leader must know how to set expectations and boundaries, communicate value, and inspire.
+Secondly, the leader must know how to navigate challenging communication situations, such as when team members go off-topic or don't contribute.

 It is reliant on clear roles and expectations

-Democratic leadership only works if everyone knows what they are responsible for, what their individual aims are, and what the expectations of the discussion are - such as what the team should produce in a specific time frame.
-Without this information, discussions may be unproductive or incomplete.
+Democratic leadership only works if everyone knows what they are responsible for, what their individual aims are, and what the expectations of the discussion are – such as what the team should produce in a specific time frame.
+Without these in place, discussions may be unproductive or incomplete.

 It is reliant on sharing of information